 5. Self-sourcing independent contractors manually and using a payrolling solution.
 Many old school (IBM) and newer companies encourage their hiring managers to find contractors on their own and refer them to a pre-identified payrolling provider who charges a nominal markup to process the contingent worker as their employee on contract to the client.
 Example- AT&T/ZeroChaos, IBM/Collabera, Various Fortune 500 companies/MBO Partners

-Are you a company of staffing agency and interested in getting started with Self-Sourced Staffing.
-Give us a call for a free consultation.650 503 4665
+Are you a company, MSP or staffing agency interested in Self-Sourced Staffing.
+Give us a call 650 503 4665